Elendeer/ESI/readme.md

 { variable declaration supported. }
 VAR
-{ have only tow build-in types so far. }
+{ have only two build-in types so far. }
 a : INTEGER;
 b : REAL;